 If you haven’t already, reach out to your friends and family for help.
 You don’t necessarily have to rely on the generosity of a few people: You can start a crowdfunding campaign to raise small donations from a large group.

-Or if you’re uncomfortable taking a gift, you can refinance your debt with a loan from a friend or family member using a service like LoanWell to draw up a legally binding contract.
+Or if you’re uncomfortable taking a gift, you can refinance your debt with a loan from friends or family.

 Consolidate your debts